YunoRock/yunoconfig/README.md

 > A new repository for the Alpine Linux distribution is foreseen for this project.

 __Rationale__: the project aims at providing a sane operating system, with easy-to-install services for a simple home hosting.
-This includes network services, such as DNS, mail, instant messaging, and also web applications, such as blogs or wikis.
+This includes network services (such as DNS, mail, instant messaging), and also web applications, such as blogs or wikis.
 These applications are not always available in your OS repositories.
 Also, they have to be configured by our configuration tool, which implies configuration templates.
 Finally, to avoid negative side effects of multiple packet managers (pip, npm, â€¦), **all dependencies** including language libraries must be provided in the same repository.